Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

 - Guthrie House: a community-based residential rehabilitation and transition service for women who are involved in the NSW criminal justice system.

 The Connections Project provides post-release support to people leaving prison in NSW who have a history of problematic drug use.
 Many of these people also have mental health issues.
-A Clinical Support Worker assesses people while they are in prison before their release and develops a comprehensive care plan that includes addressing all aspects of the person's needs.
-This could include, for example, their health needs (linking them with services), helping them get ID, getting them a Medicare card, helping with housing, Centrelink, links to drug and alcohol and mental health services, and advocating for them.
-Support is provided for one month after the person's release, but can be extended up to three months for people with complex needs and/or who haven't linked into services adequately.
+A Clinical Support Worker assesses people while they are in prison before their release and develops a comprehensive care plan that includes addressing all aspects of the person’s needs.
+This could include, for example, their physical health needs (linking them with appropriate services), helping them get an ID card, getting them a Medicare card, helping with housing, Centrelink, linking them to drug and alcohol and mental health services, and advocating for them.
+Support is provided for one month after the person’s release, but can be extended up to three months for people with complex needs and/or who haven't linked into services adequately.

 The Connections Project is available in all Correctional Centres in NSW and follow-up is provided anywhere is NSW.